michielvha/vitepress/docs/blog/gitversion.md

 For Azure DevOps I will share a pipeline Template snippet that you can encorporate into your pipelines after setting it up.

-## Reference

-- [GitVersion Config File Specification](https://gitversion.net/docs/reference/configuration) - Complete reference for the configuration file.
-- [Version incrementing](https://gitversion.net/docs/reference/version-increments) - learn how to automatically increase the version.
+[increment-version]: (https://gitversion.net/docs/reference/version-increments) - learn how to automatically increase the version.
 [gitversion-docs]: (https://gitversion.net/docs)
+[gitversion-config]: (https://gitversion.net/docs/reference/configuration) - Complete reference for the configuration file.